Imlili

-Imlili (also transliterated "Imililik") is a town in the disputed territory of Western Sahara.
-It is administered by Morocco as a rural commune in Oued Ed-Dahab Province in the region of Dakhla-Oued Ed-Dahab.
+Imlili (also transliterated "Imlilik") is a town in the disputed territory of Western Sahara.
+It is occupied by Morocco as a rural commune in Oued Ed-Dahab Province in the region of Dakhla-Oued Ed-Dahab.

 In the maps of the early years of the 20th century, it was known as El-Fadj or El-Fuj.

 At the time of the 2004 census, the commune had a total population of 2311 people living in 474 households.